trac-hacks/tracdocs/README.md

 # TracDocs

-The TracDocs project is a plugin for the 'trac' project management tool.
+The TracDocs project is a plugin for the [trac](https://trac.edgewall.org/) project management tool.

 Many documents exists adjacent to the code that is being developed and managed.
 These documents are not conveniently stored in a wiki due to the lack